 Parents, teachers, librarians, and others can use the rating scale to help them select appropriate books for their needs.
 The rating scale is available in PDF form below.
 A MS Word version is available upon request.

 The author and illustrator (if appropriate) of the award winning book(s) will receive a plaque.
 Honorary winners (if awarded) will receive a certificate.
-All of the awards will be given on even-numbered years, in conjunction with the biennial DADD conference.
+All of the awards will be given on even-numbered years, in conjunction with the DADD conference.

 Award winners will be invited to both the DADD Conference and/or the April CEC conference to receive their award.
 Copies of the books will be available for purchase through the award co-sponsor, Special Needs Project, and, if agreed upon by authors and/or illustrators, autographed individually at the conference.

 Once the awards are announced, press releases and other publicity (e.g., via CEC and DADD web pages and newsletters) will be disseminated.
 Links to the nominated and award-winning books will be made from the Dolly Gray Award website to the websites of the sponsors of the reward: CED-DADD and Special Needs Project.

 DADD will provide bookplates indicating that the books were donated by DADD.
-Award seals will be provided to booksellers and/or publishers to be affixed to the cover of the award-winning books, indicating they were Dolly Gray Children’s Literature Award winners.
+Award seals will be provided to booksellers and/or publishers to be affixed to the cover of the award-winning books, indicating they are Dolly Gray Children’s Literature Award winners.